 After login, the tool displays the Buildings page with a view of buildings that have been entered.
 New users logging in for the first time initially will see a blank workspace with New Building and Audit Reporting Tool buttons for the creation of new buildings.

-1. Click the Audit Report button to create an audit data report file.
+1. Click the Audit Reporting Tool button to create an audit data report file in the Audit Template.

 2. Select NYC Energy Efficiency Report for New York City audit reports from the drop down menu, or Other City Report to begin a report for all other available cities.